atcz/DCSWaypointEditor/README.md

 * F-16C
 * AH-64D Pilot
 * AH-64D CPG
+* Ka-50

 ## Installation

 1. Download and install [Google Tesseract](https://github.com/UB-Mannheim/tesseract/wiki)
+2. Optional (Recommended) - Download and install [DCSTheWay](https://github.com/aronCiucu/DCSTheway)
-2. Unzip the contents of the DCS-Waypoint-Editor ZIP to a folder
+3. Unzip the contents of DCS-Waypoint-Editor.zip to a folder
-3. Run `dcs_wp_editor.exe` and perform the first time setup.
+4. Run `dcs_wp_editor.exe` and perform the first time setup.

+## How It Works

+DCS Waypoint Editor uses a screen capture to search for the map coordinates in the top left corner of the F10 map using Tesseract
+OCR.
+Any screen overlay or screen scaling that obsucures or modifies the captured image will result in a "No matching pattern" error.
+Capturing using `DCSTheWay` (`Capture F10/F11 View`) will capture coordinates directly from DCS without using OCR.

 ## Usage

-Waypoints and JDAM/SLAM preplanned missions can be added by either manually entering a set of coordinates or capturing them from the DCS F10 map via optical text recognition.
-If "DCSTheWay" is installed, the coordinates can be captured from the F10 or F11 view.
+Waypoints and JDAM/SLAM preplanned missions can be added by either manually entering a set of coordinates or by one of the coordinate capture methods.
+When capturing from `DCSTheWay`, coordinates are captured from the current camera view.
+From the F10 map, it captures the coordinates of the center of the map.
+A target dot in the center of the map can be displayed using `DCSTheWay`, or with the included Target-jar-with-dependencies.jar which requires Java JRE.

 #### Manual coordinates entry